 FTC Disclosure: As an Amazon Associate, I earn from qualifying purchases.

-This twice-baked potato recipe is one I created together with my granddaughter, Lydia.
+This twice-baked potato recipe is one I created together with my granddaughter, Lydia, many many years ago.
 She loves mashed potatoes.
 She loves cheese.

 So, together we mixed several recipes and came up with her own version.

-Below, she shows off her creation.
+Below, she shows off her creations throughout the years.
 So very delicious!
-She served them for her own birthday dinner party, something we love to do together.
+She's served them for her own birthday dinner parties, something we love to do together.

 This is definitely not a traditional German recipe, but it made our "German taste buds" sit up and take notice!

 These are absolutely delicious served with almost any meal.
 In fact, they'd make a nice lunch with a salad on the side.

 They are best served right from the oven.

 We made enough for our party of six, but you can adjust the recipe accordingly.